prof7bit/TorChat/README.markdown

 because they confused two similar sounding variable names.

-Update: After contacting the Debian maintainer it has been fixed in the debian repository very fast but Ubuntu is still not reacting to the bug report There does not seem to be anybody home at the moment, maybe because it is summer?
+Update: After contacting the Debian maintainer it has been fixed in the Debian repository very fast but Ubuntu is still not reacting to anything, there does not seem to be anybody home during summer...

 TorChat2